 With a high school diploma or GED, it is possible to begin a career as an administrative medical assistant.
 Administrative medical assistants assist patients with checking in, scheduling appointments and filling out forms.
 Other tasks they perform may include filing records and submitting insurance forms.

 Administrative medical assistants are responsible for the everyday happenings in a clinical office.
-They generally work in the front desk, dealing with patients, filing medical records and handling insurance forms.
+They generally work at the front desk, dealing with patients, filing medical documents and handling insurance forms.
 There are no formal educational requirements, and most of the training is performed on the job.
 However, there are programs that provide certification, which proves students' competency to potential employers.

 Sources: *U.S. Bureau of Labor Statistics

 Administrative Medical Assistant Job Description

 Administrative medical assistants perform clerical work in doctors' and hospital offices.
 It is their responsibility to keep all patient files organized and to maintain the front office.
 They file medical records and handle administrative duties, such as answering phones and scheduling appointments.

 These administrative medical assistants are also responsible for managing insurance forms.
 They use their knowledge and understanding of medical terminology and insurance procedures to act as a liaison between the patient and the insurance agency.

 Depending on the size of the office, administrative medical assistants may also be required to assist doctors and work with patients.
 Typically, these duties include taking vital signs, drawing blood and sterilizing medical instruments.